senliuy/Advanced-Deep-Learning/chapter1/scene-text-detection-via-holistic-multi-channel-prediction.md

 \[2\] Xie S, Tu Z. Holistically-nested edge detection \[C\]//Proceedings of the IEEE international conference on computer vision.
 2015: 1395-1403.

 \[3\] B. Epshtein, E. Ofek, and Y. Wexler.
 Detecting text in natural scenes with stroke width transform.
 In Proc. of CVPR, 2010.

+\[4\] L. Kang, Y. Li, and D. Doermann.
+Orientation robust text line detection in natural images.
+In Proc. of CVPR, 2014.